Henrietta Marie: Legacy

 In May 1993, the National Association of Black Scuba Divers placed a memorial plaque on the site of the Henrietta Marie.
 The plaque faces the African shore thousands of miles away, and has the name of the slave ship and reads, “In memory and recognition of the courage, pain and suffering of enslaved African people.
 Speak her name and gently touch the souls of our ancestors."
 Dr. Colin Palmer stated, "the story ends in 1700 for this particular ship, but the story of what the ship represented continues today," he says.
 "The importance of the Henrietta Marie is that she is an essential part of recovering the black experience - symbolically, metaphorically and in reality".

 A 1995 documentary, Slave Ship: The Testimony of the Henrietta Marie, was narrated by Cornel West.

 The vessel was also featured on the History Channel's Deep Sea Detectives.

 An exhibition, "A Slave Ship Speaks: the Wreck of the Henrietta Marie", was created by the Mel Fisher Maritime Museum in 1995, and toured museums around the United States for more than a decade.
-A new exhibition, including a great number of artifacts from the Henrietta Marie will be touring North America, starting in 2019.
-The name of the exhibition is Spirits of the Passage.
+In November 2024, "A Slave Ship Speaks: The Wreck of the Henrietta Marie", opened as a permanent exhibit at the Mel Fisher Maritime Museum.

-In November 2024, the Mel Fisher Maritime Museum opened a new exhibit about the transatlantic slave trade and its connections with the Florida Keys, centered on artifacts from the Henrietta Marie along with materials sourced elsewhere.
+A new exhibition, Spirits of the Passage, including a great number of artifacts from the Henrietta Marie began touring North America in 2019.
+The exhibit is now housed at the Mel Fisher Maritime Museum.

 The Mel Fisher Maritime Museum has also launched the Florida Slave Trade Center.
 A database and online exhibition featuring all of the artifacts from this ship wreck and a descriptive online exhibition and including other artifacts and documents from the museum's slave trade collection.